gavinsharkey/movie_jars_sinatra_project/spec.md

 Specs:
 - [x] Use Sinatra to build the app
+- - I initialized the project directory with the Corneal gem
 - [x] Use ActiveRecord for storing information in a database
 - - I wrote three migrations to create the *users*, *jars*, and *movies* tables.
 - [x] Include more than one model class (e.g. User, Post, Category)